BestTimesToVisit.com Logo

 activity

 After a day of exploring, sink into the mineral-rich, geothermally heated waters of the Banff Upper Hot Springs.
 The steam rising into the crisp mountain air, with panoramic views of the surrounding peaks, offers a deeply relaxing and rejuvenating experience.
-Consider visiting on a weekday morning to avoid the largest crowds.
+Consider visiting on a weekday evening to avoid crowds.

 nature